The Bankrate promise

 Chase checking accounts

-Premier Plus account holders can use out-of-network ATMs four times per statement period without getting hit with a fee from the bank (although there could be a fee from the ATM owner or network).
+Premier Plus account holders have a higher monthly maintenance fee but can use out-of-network ATMs four times per statement period without getting hit with a fee from the bank (although there could be a fee from the ATM owner or network).
+Like the Total Checking account, the monthly fee can be waived when the account meets certain criteria.
 The account also earns interest.

-|Account name||APY||Minimum deposit||Monthly fee|
+|Account name||Standard APY||Minimum deposit||Monthly fee|

-|Chase Total Checking||None||$0||$12|
+|Chase Total Checking||None||$0||$12/$0*|

-|Chase Premier Plus Checking||0.01%||$0||$25|
+|Chase Premier Plus Checking||0.01%||$0||$25/$0*|

-|Chase Sapphire Checking||0.01%||$0||$25|
+|Chase Sapphire Checking||0.01%||$0||$25/$0*|

-|Chase Secure Checking||None||$0||$4.95|
+|Chase Secure Banking||None||$0||$4.95|

 Chase checking account fees